 Mark continued his teaching and coaching careers with the Racine Unified Schools and the Oak Creek Franklin Joint School System.
 He has always had a strong interest in employing technology to enhance learning and has worked as a Technology Coordinator at the school level.
 Instructional technology has been the focal point of his studies at the University of Wisconsin-Madison where he earned his Principal and Director of Student Services and Special Education licenses.

 Mr. Dilley currently lives in Fitchburg, Wisconsin, with his wife and dog.
 He has four adult sons, one from his first marriage and three stepsons.
-In his spare time he enjoys hunting, fishing, playing table top role playing/miniature games, creating art and helping at the art gallery he owns with his wife.
+In his spare time he enjoys doing art in a variety of media, traveling with family, playing role playing and board games, cooking and gardening, and enjoying the Packers and Badgers Football teams success of the last several decades after growing up in the 1970s and 80’s.